 1st Sunday of the month - a traditional Evensong

 Q. I am new to this church, what happens?

 Just turn up as you are - there's no dress code or formalities!
 You will receive a warm welcome as you enter the door, and you will be given everything you need for the service plus a notice sheet for the forthcoming week.
 You are free to sit in any pew you wish.

-We have an authorised prayer ministry team who will pray with you in the side chapel during or after every 10.30am Sunday morning service.
+We have an authorised prayer ministry team who are available to pray with you in the side chapel during or after Communion at the 10.30am Sunday morning service.
 Please make use of the candle stand to shed the light of Jesus onto any concerns you have.

 The picture is an interesting detail from one of our stained glass windows.

 Of course!
 We are all children of God, whatever our age, and our welcome team are happy to provide parents and carers with age-appropriate books, etc. During term time, primary age children are invited to join Sunday Club who leave for the Vestry Hall during the service.

 Q. Do you cater for people with disabilities?